SimonCropp/Argon/docs/SerializationGuide.md

         support converting a custom string back again when deserializing a dictionary.
         <para>JsonDictionaryAttribute has options on it to customize the JsonConverter, type name handling, and reference
         handling that are applied to collection items.
-        <para>When deserializing, if a member is typed as the interface IDictionary&lt;TKey, TValue&gt; then it will be
+        <para>When deserializing, if a member is typed as the interface IDictionary<TKey, TValue> then it will be
-        deserialized as a Dictionary&lt;TKey, TValue&gt;.
+        deserialized as a Dictionary<TKey, TValue>.
         <para>You can read more about serializing collections here: <link xlink:href="SerializingCollections" /></para>
       </content>
     </section>